blabel3/praeses-blackjack/README.md

 # Contributing

-To contribute to the project, first set up your environment by following the directions from [Installing with Rust](#Installing-with-Rust-(recommended))
+To contribute to the project, first set up your environment by following the directions from [Installing with Rust](#Installing-with-Rust-(recommended)).

 To make edits to the code, first, make sure you're in a new branch!
 The repo is set up to not allow commits directly on main to make sure the main branch is stable.